-Theme 3: Desire for Help and Support: In both cases, there is a clear desire for understanding, support and help from the Facebook community using both lay counselling, experience of survivors and experts' services.
-Case Study 1 explicitly requests assistance and expressed his pains, so also the individual victim in Case Study 2 sought members platform by expressing her guilt and pain and she received words of strength, empathy and encouragement to see meaning to life.

-These statements depict the 'desire for help and support' thus:(a).
+Theme 3: Desire for Help and Support: In these cases, there is a clear desire for understanding, support and help from the Facebook community using both lay counselling, experience of survivors and experts' services.
+The the participants who posted suicide notes in case Studies 1, 2, 3, 4 and 5 explicitly requested assistance and expressed their pains, expressed guilt, pain and sought members platform helps.
+The individual participants who posted suicide notes received words of encouragements and strength through empathic responses by members of the platforms there rejuvenating the meaning to life of these distressed survivors.
+These statements from participants who posted suicide notes depict the 'desire for help and support' thus: (a).
 "I hope someone reads this and tries to help me because I am in a lot of pain." (b).
 "I desire for them to enjoy themselves after my demise and to grant them a respite." (c).
 "I simply want someone to listen to me, or then I will go to rest." (d).
 "Thank you for accepting me into this group." (e).
 "Thank you for allowing me to express my pain." (f).
 Please hold it and do not kill yourself; the wound will heal gradually." (g).
 "Please take your time and do not let anyone tell you how to cry." (h).
 "Please lift yourself up from the pain and do not be depressed." (i).
 "Flexibly adjust and drop your phone contact to have a talk with me." (k).
 "Please take heart and be a strong survivor." (l) "I know it in my head, but my heart sees at a loss that I need to let go and face the present," and (m) "Thanks for the members' love and encouragement.
 I am a survivor."